 These clubs inspire students to pursue their interests in Science, Technology, Engineering, and Mathematics (STEM).
 After completing all the weekly meetings, students participate in a Mini STEM competition held at The University of Texas at Austin competing against other local clubs for trophies and bragging rights.
 UTeach Interns and UTeach Outreach students deliver hands-on STEM lessons to these clubs each week with the support of a teacher sponsor at each school.

-For registration please fill out the follow permission slip: 6AS Permission Slip Packet Fall 2018.
+For registration please fill out the After-School Club Permission Slip Packet and return it to your 6th grade science teacher!

 While all activities in the after-school STEM club are designed around state and national standards that are appropriate for the learning level of a 6th grade student, they can support and enhance science instruction for grades 6-8.
 For this reason, enrollment is targeted at 6th grade students – but open to all students in the school who are interested in inquiry, research, and hands-on based learning, per the discretion of the club host teacher.